Monday, 17 February 2025

 So I joined a writing group on Substack, run by the lovely Marjorie Lotfi.
 I'd attended a writing retreat she offered, last autumn.
 It's a half hour zoom call, with poetry readings and quick prompts for inspiration.
 I found the similar (longer) workshops that we'd done on the retreat helpful so I thought I'd make the effort to keep my poetry writing going.

 I think of these like sketches.
 It's helpful to have a body of work that I can dip into and play with, rather than starting from scratch.
-These obviously need work, but I like some of the ideas.

 First prompt: a place that mattered (to you)